History of Cadbury: 1824–1900: Early history

-In 1824, John Cadbury began selling tea, coffee, and drinking chocolate in Bull Street in Birmingham, England.
+On 4 March 1824, John Cadbury began selling tea, coffee, and drinking chocolate in Bull Street in Birmingham, England.
 From 1831 he moved into the production of a variety of cocoa and drinking chocolates, made in a factory in Bridge Street and sold mainly to the wealthy because of the high cost of production.
 In 1847 John Cadbury became a partner with his brother Benjamin and the company became known as "Cadbury Brothers".
+The partnership coincided with national tax cuts on imported cocoa beans, which allowed the business to expand.

-The brothers opened an office, in London and in 1854 they received the Royal Warrant as manufacturers of chocolate and cocoa to Queen Victoria.
+The brothers opened an office in London.
+In 1854 they received the Royal Warrant as manufacturers of chocolate and cocoa to Queen Victoria.
 The company went into decline in the late 1850s.

 John Cadbury's sons Richard and George took over the business in 1861.
 At the time of the takeover, the business was in rapid decline: the number of employees had reduced from 20 to 11, and the company was losing money.
 By 1864 Cadbury was profitable again.
 The brothers had turned around the business by moving the focus from tea and coffee to chocolate, and by increasing the quality of their products.

 The firm's first major breakthrough occurred in 1866 when Richard and George introduced an improved cocoa into Britain.
 A new cocoa press developed in the Netherlands removed some of the unpalatable cocoa butter from the cocoa bean.
 The firm began exporting its products in the 1870s.
 In the 1880s the firm began to produce chocolate confectioneries.

 In 1878 the brothers decided to build new premises in countryside four miles from Birmingham.
 The move to the countryside was unprecedented in business.
 Better transport access for milk that was inward shipped by canal, and cocoa that was brought in by rail from London, Southampton and Liverpool docks was taken into consideration.
 With the development of the Birmingham West Suburban Railway along the path of the Worcester and Birmingham Canal, they acquired the Bournbrook estate, comprising 14.5 acre of countryside 5 mi south of the outskirts of Birmingham.
-Located next Stirchley Street railway station, which itself was opposite the canal, they renamed the estate Bournville and opened the Bournville factory the, following year.
+Located next Stirchley Street railway station, which itself was opposite the canal, they renamed the estate Bournville and opened the Bournville factory the following year.

 In 1893, George Cadbury bought 120 acre of land close to the works and planned, at his own expense, a model village which would 'alleviate the evils of modern more cramped living conditions'.
 By 1900 the estate included 314 cottages and houses set on 330 acre of land.
 As the Cadbury family were Quakers there were no pubs in the estate.

 In 1897, following the lead of Swiss companies, Cadbury introduced its own line of milk chocolate bars.

-In 1899 Cadbury became a private limited company.
+On June 16, 1899, Cadbury became a private limited company.
+At that time, Richard and George owned 100% of the ordinary shares and the Bournville factory had 2,600 employees.